 Mother's Kiss turns the final boss for the Law and Neutral routes into a luck-based mission.
 Mother's Kiss is a 6-8 hit (random target) physical attack capable of total damage above 1000 on capped characters.
-The only way to prevent it from working allows the boss to instant-kill you via Curse (or Expel, depending on armor in use), as the only equipment that negates or reflects Physical attacks is an accessory, and the only equipment in the game that nullifies Curse and Expel is a different accessory.
+The only way to prevent it from working allows the boss to instant-kill you via the next skill she has, as the only equipment that negates or reflects Physical is an accessory, and another accessory grants you Endure.

 A different sort of horrid attack: Macca Beam.
 It'd be one thing if it stole a set amount of Macca, but it doesn't.
 It steals a percentage of your current cash.
 If a Preta in the second dungeon hits your New Game+ party with it, you can lose six-digit amounts of money.

 Anything that can cause the Stone ailment.
 Petrified demons/characters count as dead, since they cannot move and the effect does not wear off without external intervention.
 Unlike Expel and Curse skills, Stone cannot be prevented with Tetraja, Sacrifices, or revival accessories.
 Was the unlucky victim you? <your last name> fell...mission failed.